Things to do in Japan in May

 Theme parks 🎡 and big botanical gardens see their entrance statistics increase on the weekends.

 Climate and weather

 With an average temperature of around 20°C (68°F) and a humidity of around 65%, May happens to be one of the most favorable climatic periods during which to visit Japan.
-With May’s warm but not stifling weather that is sometimes rainy but not moist, tourists in May can appreciate hiking in mountains, gardens and parks in total tranquility.
+Weather in May is warm but not stifling, occasionally rainy but not humid, so tourists can enjoy hiking in mountains, gardens and parks in total tranquility.
 The flowers blossoming following those of fruit trees are absolutely dazzling thanks to their many colorful shades.

 Seasides and coastal areas are also demanded by those looking for the sun and wind.
-It is still too early to go swimming; only the archipelago of Okinawa offers pleasant summer weather at the beginning of the month, before the rainy season ☔️.
+Yet, it is still too early for a dip in the sea; only Okinawa archipelago offers pleasant summer weather at the beginning of the month, before the rainy season ☔️.
 Hiking trails in the midsized mountains open at the end of the winter.
 We still have to wait for the summer months to hike the great Fuji-san 🗻.

 National public holidays

 As the month of national vacation, May starts with three consecutive non-workdays that constitute the main period of the Japanese Golden Week: